zenywallet/caprese/README.md

 ```

 #### Pending and worker
 The runnable level inside the `server:` block is called the server dispatch-level.
-Inside the block is called from multiple threads, it must not call functions that generate waits and must return results immediately.
+Inside the block is called from multiple threads, it must not call functions that generate long waits and must return results immediately.
 If the response cannot be returned immediately, return pending first and then process it in another worker thread.
 Feel free to use async/await in another thread.

 ```nim
 type